 Under a manufacturing license and supply agreement, we have granted Novogen a sublicense to manufacture and supply phenoxodiol to us in its primary manufactured form for both the research and development program and phenoxodiol's ultimate commercial use.
-Novogen has a pilot phenoxodiol manufacturing plant which we believe has sufficient capacity to meet the projected amount of phenoxodiol required to complete the proposed clinical program.
+Novogen has a pilot phenoxodiol manufacturing plant which we believe has sufficient capacity and which can be augmented by third party manufacturing facilities to meet the projected amount of phenoxodiol required to complete the proposed clinical program.